The 3 Primary Mortgage Lending Channels: Banks, Mortgage Banks & Brokers

 Advantages: Brokers can access dozens of different wholesale lenders and submit loans to whichever lender is offering the lowest rates or best terms at any given time.
 In addition, today’s brokers are much sharper and more closely regulated than the cowboys who populated the channel prior to 2008.

-JVM was in the broker channel for years but we left it in 2014 b/c we had too many appraisal and service issues and b/c we needed to access far better jumbo rates – which are about 1/2 percent lower in the mortgage banking channel.
+JVM was in the broker channel for years but we left it in 2014 because we had too many appraisal and service issues and because we needed to access far better jumbo rates – which are about 1/2 percent lower in the mortgage banking channel.

 Founder/Broker | JVM Lending